-Xigera Safari Lodge is a Wilderness Safaris Premier Camp, operated by Red Carnation Hotels.
+Xigera Safari Lodge is a Wilderness Safaris camp, operated by Red Carnation Hotels.
 This luxury boutique hotel group runs award-winning properties in five countries, while Wilderness is the number one sustainable ecotourism operator in Africa.
 The lodge is an excellent option for travelers interested in both wet and dry activities in the Okavango Delta.
 Accommodation is booked on a full-board basis, although some activities incur an extra cost (see below), and the property is open throughout the year.

 ACCESS & LOCATION:

 Xigera is situated in a private concession south-west of Chief’s Island, within the Moremi Game Reserve.
 Accessed via a five-minute speed boat ride during the high floods or via 20 minutes’ road transfer from its own airstrip, the lodge lies beneath a canopy of leadwood, mangosteen, and jackalberry trees.
 Guests enjoy lovely views over papyrus swamps, rich in wildlife.

 ACCOMMODATION & FACILITIES AT XIGERA SAFARI LODGE: